Before you take out a loan

 I've already got an Admiral loan, can I take out another Admiral loan?

-You could apply for another Admiral loan, as long as you have had your original Admiral loan for over six months and have a good history of repayment.
+You could apply for another Admiral loan, as long as you've had your original Admiral loan for more than six months and have a good history of repayment.
 Until you apply, we can't confirm whether you will be approved for another Admiral loan.

-I’ve got an Admiral loan – how can I change my payment date?
+I have an Admiral Money loan – how can I change my payment date?

 Sorry but you can't change the payment date within your first month.
-After the first month, you can change it by phoning our customer services team on 0333 234 6007.
+After the first month, you can change it by contacting us here.

-I’ve got an Admiral loan – how can I increase or decrease the amount I pay every month?
+I have an Admiral Money loan – how can I increase or decrease the amount I pay every month?

 Can I pay off my loan early?

 You can repay the loan in full - or part - at any stage of the lifetime of the loan.
 When you settle your loan in full, we charge an additional amount equivalent to up to 58 days of interest at the rate of interest specified on your loan contract.